eXPerience83/DKNCloud-HAS/README.md

    `https://github.com/eXPerience83/DKNCloud-HAS`
 5. Set the **Category** to **Integration**.
 6. Click **Add**.
-7. Once added, search for "DKN Airzone Cloud" in HACS and install the integration.
+7. Once added, search for "DKN Cloud for HASS" in HACS and install the integration.
 8. Restart Home Assistant if prompted.

 ## Configuration

 After installation, you can add the integration via the Home Assistant UI.
-Click on **Settings** > **Devices & Services** > **Add Integration**, search for "DKN Airzone Cloud", and follow the prompts.
+Click on **Settings** > **Devices & Services** > **Add Integration**, search for "DKN Cloud for HASS", and follow the prompts.
 The configuration form includes the following parameters:
 - **Username**: Your Airzone Cloud account email.
 - **Password**: Your Airzone Cloud account password.